JeromeChallet/typescript-repo/README.md

 When building the dist folder (distribution) contains all the ts code converted to js

 strict means the code cannot compile unless very strict conditions are met (package.json)

+modules are files of code to import or export that code